 From our base in Silverton we head out daily to let our lenses loose on the petaled gems of these dramatic mountains.

 Once you reach Silverton, transportation to your mountain shot locations is included in the tour.
-I’ll have two (2) 4-wheel drive vehicles on hand to get you to those hard-to-reach locations where the flowers can be their best.
+I’ll have 4-wheel drive vehicles on hand to get you to those hard-to-reach locations where the flowers can be their best and crowds non-existent.

 Throughout the tour, we’ll take our time.
 No rushing from location to location!
 We stay at each sweet spot until every person in our group has had the chance to create the images she/he wants.